egoist/tsup/docs/README.md

 ```

 This will output `dist/index.js` and `dist/cli.js`.

-Code splitting only works in `esm` format and is enabled by default.

 ### Excluding packages

 By default tsup bundles all `import`-ed modules but `dependencies` and `peerDependencies` in your `packages.json` are always excluded, you can also use `--external <module>` flag to mark other packages as external.